Michelin starred restaurant St. Hubertus

 In 2020 the restaurant was one of 13 out of the 371 starred restaurants in the Michelin guide to be awarded with its newest distinction, a green ‘star’, symbolised by a leaf.
 This has been introduced to recognise sustainable gastronomy and distinguish restaurants that are taking responsibility in the conservation of resources and the protection of biodiversity, as well as in reduced consumption of non-renewable energy.

-The restaurant is currently open for dinner every evening from 7pm, except Sunday, Monday and Tuesday.
+The restaurant is open for dinner every evening from 6.45pm, except Monday and Tuesday.

 For reservations: St. Hubertus reservation